Raising Chickens the New Terra Farm Way

 Raising chickens on pastureRaising chickens on pasture with our older model movable coop

-How to decide if this business is right for you
+How to decide if raising chickens is right for you

 While I personally believe every small farm should have some chickens, you should do a little analysis before launching into this as a business.
 Some points to consider: